-Hard as it was, I am glad I held on.
+Hard as it was, I’m glad I held on.
 It was like no other fishing I’ve done before.
-There was nothing there between me and that fish — just the line — and the signals it sent me were blowing my mind.
-Every kick from its tail came up from the bottom.
-Every turn the fish made I could feel with my hands — feel the tension change in the line and the direction it went.
-The fish swam in a circle a hundred feet below me, and I was right down there with it, swimming around.
-Back and forth the fish darted, trying to survive.
-I could feel its desperation so easily — wonder still — could it feel mine?
+There was nothing there between me and that fish — just the line — and the feedback it gave me was blowing my mind.
+Every kick from his tail came up from the bottom.
+Every turn that he made I could feel with my hands — feel the tension change in the line and the direction he swam.
+The fish swam in a circle a hundred feet below me, and I was right down there with him, swimming along.
+Back and forth he darted, trying to survive.
+I could feel his desperation so clearly — wonder still — could he feel mine?

 Just then the line went dead in my hands.
+What the . . .
 It was the strangest feeling — no recoil whatsoever — it just went dead.
-I straightened up and bobbed the line to see if the fish was still there.
-Nothing. . .
+I straightened up and bobbed the line to see if the fish was still on.

 As soon as he said it I knew he was right.
-I also knew it is fatal to give a fish too much slack.
+I also knew the last thing you want to do is give a fish too much slack.
 In a breathless panic I started scooping up the line as fast as I could.

-While there was very much a reason for what I did, there was no rhyme to it whatsoever.
-There was nothing orderly about the way I brought in that line.
-I hauled it up with my arms flailing and the nylon flying in all directions.
-In no time at all I had line on my right and line on my left, under my feet and everywhere else.
-I was building a bird’s nest with monofilament fiber — soon to be laying a golden egg.
+While there was very much a reason for what I did, there was no rhyme to it at all.
+My haul had no order.
+I pulled that line in as fast as I could, arms flailing and nylon flying all over the place.
+There was line on my right and line on my left, under my feet and everywhere else.
+I was building a bird’s nest with monofilament fiber — soon to be laying my golden egg.

-WHAM!
-My left hand slammed down as if the line had snagged the bumper of a speeding truck.
-Instantly I felt a tear in my palm.
-It was like gripping the blade of a knife that was quickly yanked out.
+My left hand slammed down as if I had snagged the bumper of a speeding truck.
+Instantly I felt a tear, as if I’d been gripping the blade of a knife that was quickly yanked out.
 But it wasn’t a sharp knife.
 A sharp knife feels like ice when it bites you.
 This bite was burning hot.
-Turning up my hand, there was blood on my fingers.
+Turning up my palm I saw blood on my fingers.

-Only the index finger was cut, but it was a pretty good cut: a slice right across the pad between the first and second knuckles.
-The opening had a splayed, vulvar shape, with blood seeping out like hot lava.
-It’s amazing how much blood can flow from a finger wound — as if I’d slashed a major artery.
-While the other fingers weren’t cut, they did not get off scot-free.
-I could see exactly where the line had been by a thin red stripe that ran across each pad.
-Collectively these little rope burns hurt more than the gash.
+Only the index finger was cut — a nasty little slice that ran across the pad between the first and second knuckles.
+Blood was seeping out like hot lava from a crack.
+It’s amazing how much a finger can bleed — as if I’d slashed a major artery.
+While none of the other fingers were cut, I could see exactly where the line had been by a thin red stripe that ran across each pad.
+Collectively these little rope burns hurt more than the tear.

 He smiled reassuringly.
 “It doesn’t look so bad.
 Wash it off with seawater and I’ll put something on it.”